 If assets are on loan for extended periods or to a single member of staff on a regular basis the situation may give rise to a 'benefit-in-kind' for taxation purposes.
 Loans should therefore be kept under review and any potential benefits discussed with the academy's auditors.
-Statutory Page 68 of 72 WCE (03/23)

-Appendix 2Waddesdon Church of England School Scheme of Delegation HeadteacherBM:Business ManagerFO1:Finance Officer 1FO2:Finance Officer 2IA:Responsible OfficerRM:Restaurant Manager
+Appendix 2 - Waddesdon Church of England School Scheme of Delegation

+- HT: Headteacher

+- BM: Business Manager

+- FO1: Finance Officer 1

+- FO2: Finance Officer 2

+- IA: Responsible Officer

+- RM: Restaurant Manager

-In the event of a long-term absence of the Business Manager
+\ In the event of a long-term absence of the Business Manager